Laal Kaptaan: Cast

+Production

+R. Madhavan suffered a shoulder injury during the making of the film, and subsequently pulled out of the production.
+He was later replaced by Deepak Dobriyal.

 Soundtrack

 The music of the film is composed by Samira Koppikar with lyrics written by Saurabh Jain, Puneet Sharma, and Sahib.

 Release

 Previously it was stated to schedule on 6 September.
 Then it was shifted to 11 October 2019.
 Finally, it was released theatrically on 18 October 2019.
 It was made available for streaming on the online platform Amazon Prime Video.